 Any monitoring that occurs when children are online will be done contextually and appropriately to protect their online experience.
 Contextual monitoring builds a picture of what is happening and is able to make an informed decision on whether the signs indeed point to online grooming.
 Technology can and must be a force for good if we’re to have any chance of combatting these issues.

 When it comes to the protection of children in today’s digital age and dealing with such seismic and scarring issues such as online grooming, the onus can’t lie with one party.
 It needs to be a collaborative effort between all those who have a responsibility to our children, from the government, educational institutions, parents and social media platform providers.
 Only by working together can we ensure that we have a unified front that is able to effectively crack down on the problem.
 But we need to ensure that all parties must feel fully supported to do so.

 We should use all the technology and means we have available to ensure the online environments of young people are kept as safe and secure as possible.
-Having a mandatory code to regulate social media to tackle these types of issues is just the first step.

 For more information on how Smoothwall’s monitoring solutions can protect your users, request to speak to one of our Education specialists.